 - PEAP version: Automatic

 Connecting to eduroam at other institutions

 You can use your university email address to connect to eduroam WiFi networks at many other universities and institutions across the world.
 If you're travelling to another campus, see the full list of participating institutions to make sure you can connect when you get there.

-We recommend you connect to eduroam at Portsmouth first, but it's not necessary as long as you use your port.ac.uk email address when logging on.
+We recommend you connect to eduroam at Portsmouth first, but it's not necessary as long as you sign in with your username followed by '@port.ac.uk' e.g. email@example.com

 Connecting to eduroam as a student visitor